 - central nervous system 5,7

-May show evidence of separation of bowel loops, "thumbprinting" and/or mucosal thickening.
+Small bowel follow-through may show evidence of separation of bowel loops, "thumbprinting" and/or mucosal thickening.

 - small bowel intussusception